MIST145/esx-recipes/Extras/readme.txt

 NOTE Complete these action before starting your server that is part of the server build process.

-1.  setup the config files for your resources, e.g es_extended, mono garage, esx_property, esx_hud etc.
+1.  setup the config files for your resources, e.g es_extended, mono garage, esx_property, esx_hud, sna fuel etc.

 2. Add items from the ox-inventory file to ox-inventory/data/items file on the new server.

 3. Add & Update fuel system, See below

   3a.
-Replace all occurences of "LegacyFuel" by "esx-sna-fuel" (or wathever your directory name is) in all your server resources exports.
+Replace all occurences of "LegacyFuel" with "esx-sna-fuel" (or wathever your directory name is) in all your server resources exports.

   3b.
 Replace also all occurences of "GetVehicleFuelLevel" and replace the statement by exports['sna-fuel']:GetFuel(vehicle) Exemple around line 740 of es_extended/client/functions -
 ------------------------------------------------------------------------------------------------